nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 - Who is the adversary
 - What are they allowed to do / What cant we prevent them from doing
 - What we want to prevent the adversary from doing or learning
-- set of threats we want to pretect against given this
+- set of threats we want to protect against given this

 Assets: Hardware, software, information Vulnerabilities